-Elmon and Lucile Williams Endowed Chair in Law and Public Service; assistant professor of political science
+Elmon and Lucile Williams Endowed Chair in Law and Public Service; Associate Professor of Political Science

 American government, the American judicial system, and the U.S. Constitution